 “The team at the Food Bank do all the hard work, providing a collection service from the office on an agreed date, all we have to do is fill the food boxes - it couldn’t be simpler!”

-Time for Paddington will manage all that is needed to make it easy for your staff to reinvigorate the hard work of the Food Bank, ensuring people get the essentials they need.
+The Paddington Community Programme will manage all that is needed to make it easy for your staff to reinvigorate the hard work of the Food Bank, ensuring people get the essentials they need.
 Or you may wish to share the skills of your staff – Tara is the only employee and she, plus volunteers, have to also manage all the day-to-day business aspects.
 Could you and your networks help them fundraise, or help give the issue a higher profile?

-If you would like to volunteer and support the Food Bank, please get in touch with Roberta Boschi, Programme Manager, Time for Paddington.
+If you would like to volunteer and support the Food Bank, please get in touch with Emily Shaw, Paddington Community Programme Manager.